Here are some general FAQs. Find more detailed resources on how to use the site at:

 If you have any comments please email us at email@example.com.
 We look forward to hearing from you!

-All evictions happen in the second week of the event.
+In a standard two week I’m a Scientist zone all evictions happen in the second week of the activity.

-- The first scientist will be evicted at 3pm on the second Tuesday of the event.
+- The first scientist will be evicted at 3pm on the second Tuesday of the activity.

 - Further evictions will be at 3pm every day that week.

-- The last scientist will be evicted, and the winner announced, at 3pm on the last Friday of the event.
+- The last scientist will be evicted, and the winner announced, at 3pm on the last Friday of the activity.

 After each eviction the votes are cleared and students can vote again for the scientist they want to win.
 Students can change who they’re voting for during each round – only their most recent vote counts.